-- 32-bit Internet Explorer on a 32-bit or 64-bit operating system - 32-bit Firefox on a 32-bit or 64-bit operating system - 64-bit Internet Explorer on a 64-bit operating system
+- 32-bit Firefox on a 32-bit or 64-bit operating system - 64-bit Microsoft Edge on a 64-bit operating system

 To configure a third-party SSH client for use by a Web browser, follow these steps:

 1. Obtain and install a third-party SSH client.